Arenile/cocoagents/README.md

 ```
 touch .env.sh
 echo "export OPENAI_API_KEY={API KEY HERE!!!
 NO BRACKETS}" > .env.sh
+source .env.sh
 ```

+**Note**: You'll need to do `source .venv/bin/activate` and `source .env.sh` anytime you start a new shell and want to run the project.

 After that if you do `python3 main.py` *right now* you should see the code run but it will likely throw an error about Pydantic not being able to serialize a custom type we are using.